xieb3cky/Cstation_Frontend/README.md

    - Search parameters : {latitude, longitude, charger type, max result} => sent to Open Charger Map API.
    - The API responds with list of charging stations based on criteria.
  - [Google Places API](https://developers.google.com/maps/documentation/places/web-service/overview)
-   - Utilized to create custom map with markers to display the location of each charging station on a Google Map.
+   - Creates a custom map with markers to display the location of each charging station on a Google Map.
-   - Places library's autocomplete feature offers a convenient "type-ahead-search behavior" that enables users to quickly find matching full words and substrings.
-With the ability to resolve place names, addresses, and codes, it simplifies the search process for users.
+   - Places library's autocomplete feature offers a convenient **"type-ahead-search behavior"** that enables users to quickly find matching full words and substrings.
+With the ability to resolve place names, addresses, and codes, it *simplifies* the search process for users.